Felix the Cat: Popularity and distribution

 By 1923, the character was at the peak of his film career.
 Felix in Hollywood, a short released during that year, plays upon Felix's popularity, as he becomes acquainted with such fellow celebrities as Douglas Fairbanks, Cecil B. DeMille, Charlie Chaplin, Ben Turpin, and even censor Will H. Hays.
 His image could be seen on clocks (not to be confused with the Kit-Cat Klock) and Christmas ornaments.
-Felix also became the subject of several popular songs of the day, such as "Felix Kept Walking" by Paul Whiteman.
+Felix also became the subject of several popular songs of the day, such as "Felix Kept On Walking" by Paul Whiteman.
 Sullivan made an estimated $100,000 a year from toy licensing alone.
 With the character's success also emerged a handful of new costars.
 These included Felix's master Willie Jones, a mouse named Skiddoo, Felix's nephews Inky, Dinky, and Winky, and his girlfriend Kitty.
 Felix the Cat sheet music, with music by Pete Wendling and Max Kortlander and featuring lyrics by Alfred Bryan, was published in 1928 by Sam Fox Publishing Company.
 The cover art of Felix playing a banjo was done by Otto Messmer.

 Most of the early Felix cartoons mirrored American attitudes of the "Roaring Twenties".
 Ethnic stereotypes appeared in such shorts as Felix Goes Hungry (1924).
 Recent events such as the Russian Civil War were depicted in shorts like Felix All Puzzled (1924).
 Flappers were caricatured in Felix Strikes It Rich (1923).
 He also became involved in union organizing with Felix Revolts (also 1923).
 In some shorts, Felix even performed a rendition of the Charleston.

 In 1928, Educational ceased releasing the Felix cartoons, and several were reissued by First National Pictures.
 Copley Pictures distributed them from 1929 to 1930.
 There was a brief three-cartoon resurrection in 1936 by the Van Beuren Studios (The Goose That Laid the Golden Egg, Neptune Nonsense, and Bold King Cole), which are all directed by Disney alumni Burt Gillett, who was suffering from bipolar disorder at the time.
 Sullivan did most of the marketing for the character in the 1920s.
 In these Van Beuren shorts, Felix spoke and sang in a high-pitched, childlike voice provided by then-21-year-old Walter Tetley, who was a popular radio actor in the 1930s, 1940s and even 1950s (Julius on The Phil Harris-Alice Faye Show, and Leroy on The Great Gildersleeve), but later best known in the 1960s as the voice of Sherman on The Rocky and Bullwinkle Show's Mister Peabody segments.